titouan-lacombe/MyAnimeStats/README.md

 ### Configuration

-Before the next steps, copy the `.env.example` file to `.env`, you will use this file to configure the project.
+Before proceeding to the next steps, copy the `.env.example` file to `.env`.
+You will use this file to configure the project.

 ### Jikan API

-The project can use the [official Jikan API](https://jikan.moe/) or self-host it using docker.
+The project can use either the [official Jikan API](https://jikan.moe/) or be self-hosted using Docker.

-If you use the official Jikan API, you will be limited to 1 request per second (~1 anime per second).
+Using the official Jikan API, you will be limited to 1 request per second (~1 anime per second).

-If you self-host it, you need to have [docker](https://docs.docker.com/get-docker/) installed.
+To self-host it, you need to have [Docker](https://docs.docker.com/get-docker/) installed.

-#### Using the official Jikan API
+#### Using the Official Jikan API

-You don't need to do anything, the project will use the official Jikan API by default.
+You don't need to do anything; the project will use the official Jikan API by default.

 #### Self-hosting Jikan

-With docker installed, in `.env`, change `SELF_HOST_JIKAN` to `true`.
+With Docker installed, in `.env`, change `SELF_HOST_JIKAN` to `true`.

-Optionally you can change the `JIKAN_PORT` variable to the port you want to use.
+Optionally, you can change the `JIKAN_PORT` variable to the port you wish to use.

-Then, just run the following command to start the local Jikan API:
+Then, run the following command to start the local Jikan API:

 ```sh
 make up
 ```

-Jikan will be available at `http://localhost:{JIKAN_PORT}/v4`, the project will use this URL to make requests.
+Jikan will be available at `http://localhost:{JIKAN_PORT}/v4`.
+The project will use this URL to make requests.

-### Run the notebook
+### Run the Notebook

-Run the notebooks in the pipenv environment with the method of your choice (e.g. VSCode, Jupyter, ...).
+Run the notebooks in the pipenv environment using the method of your choice (e.g., VSCode, Jupyter).

-For example, you can run the web server notebook using the following command:
+For example, to run the web server notebook, use the following command:

 ```sh
 make notebook